JHC56/token-kkakgi/README.md

 # token-kkakgi (토큰깎이)

-> A Chrome extension that **trims verbose Korean phrasing in ChatGPT / Claude prompt boxes to reduce token usage.**

 Korean uses more tokens than English for the same meaning.[¹](#ref) This cost adds up especially in text that is **sent on every turn**, such as system prompts or project instructions. token-kkakgi rewrites the wordy honorific style common in such text